mattrussell2/15-docker/README.md

 containers are commonly used for packaging applications with all the stuff they need to run.
 Rather than have to build a different version of a given piece of software on multiple systems, using `Docker containers`, you can make one build of your software, and then run it anywhere the containers are supported.

 ### Remote Containers
 `VSCode` has an extension named `remote containers`; this allows you to work 'inside' of a Docker container that is on your local desktop.
-This means that you can have access to a whole other operating system which comes pre-packaged with all of the necessary software for the course
+This means that you can have access to a whole other operating system which comes pre-packaged with software.
+In our case, this means that you can have access to an `Ubuntu` environment with any and all software that's necessary for the course.

 # Install Prerequisites